1930 FIFA World Cup: Third and fourth place

-The now-traditional third-place play-off was not established until 1934, so the format of the 1930 World Cup is unique in not distinguishing between the third and fourth-placed teams.
-Occasional sources, notably a FIFA Bulletin from 1984, incorrectly imply that a third-place match occurred and was won 3–1 by Yugoslavia.
-Accounts differ as to whether a third-place match was originally scheduled.
-According to a 2009 book by Hyder Jawad, Yugoslavia refused to play a third-place match because they were upset with the refereeing in their semi-final against Uruguay.
+The now-traditional match for third place was not established until 1934, so the format of the 1930 World Cup is unique in not distinguishing between the third and fourth-placed teams.
+Occasional sources, notably a FIFA Bulletin from 1984, incorrectly imply that a match for third place occurred and was won 3–1 by Yugoslavia.
+Accounts differ as to whether a match for third place was originally scheduled.
+According to a 2009 book by Hyder Jawad, Yugoslavia refused to play a match for third place because they were upset with the refereeing in their semi-final against Uruguay.

 At the end of the championship, the captains of the United States team (Tom Florie) and Yugoslavia (Milutin Ivković) both received bronze medals.
-Yet a FIFA technical committee report on the 1986 World Cup included full retrospective rankings of all teams at all previous World Cup finals; this report ranked the United States third and Yugoslavia fourth, due to a better goal difference on otherwise identical records, a practice since continued by FIFA.
+Yet a FIFA technical committee report on the 1986 World Cup included full retrospective rankings of all teams at all previous World Cup finals; this report ranked the United States third and Yugoslavia fourth, based on goal difference, a practice since continued by FIFA.
 In 2010, the son of Kosta Hadži, the chief of the Yugoslav delegation at the 1930 World Cup and the vice-president of the Football Association of Yugoslavia at the time, claimed that Yugoslavia, as a team, has been awarded one bronze medal, which has been kept by Hadži himself and his family for the following 80 years.
 According to this source, Yugoslavia was placed third because of the semi-final loss to the eventual champions, Uruguay.
 The official recording however shows the United States team claiming third place.

-The Yugoslavia team achieved the joint–biggest success in both Yugoslav and Serbian subsequent World Cup footballing history, by earning fourth place, a result that would be repeated in 1962.